open-eid/SiVa/docs/siva/v2/interfaces.md

 ### Data files response parameters (successful scenario)

-The signature validation report (i.e. the validation response) for JSON and SOAP interfaces is described in the table below.
+The data file extraction report (i.e. the data files response) for JSON and SOAP interfaces is described in the table below.
 Data types of SOAP parameters are defined in the [SiVa WSDL document](/siva/appendix/wsdl).
+SiVa returns all data files as they are extracted by JDigiDoc library in an as is form.
+No extra operations or validations are done.

 | JSON parameter | SOAP parameter | Description | JSON data type |
 |--------------------------------|--------------------------------|-----------------------------------------------------------------------------------------|-----------------------|